 Machine pieced, machine quilted

-making quilts “about” something in particular.
+Artist’s Statement: I work with bold shapes and figures that fill the plane.
+I am not intentionallymaking quilts “about” something in particular.
 Instead, I am attracted to colors, patterns, and textures in the natural and built environments around me.
 When I focus on creating my work, all these images, sometimes subconsciously,

-Hilary Fletcher “Persistence Pays” Award
+| Hilary Fletcher “Persistence Pays” Award

-K. Velis Turan
+K. Velis Turan Subway BC38 by 68

 Cotton twill, MX dyes, textile paints, sheer fabric, cotton and polyester threads, polyester batting, commercial fabric backing